Where Memories Bloom Forever

-Pets are welcome at the Park provided they are leashed and pet disposal bags are provided.
+Pets are welcome at the Park provided they are leashed and owners provide and use pet disposal bags.
 We love good dogs, not "bad ones."

 There's always room for a wagging tail or two at the Park.
 Read about Buddy's Place.
-The new boardwalk and memorial pet stone area is tucked behind the big holly tree on the green in the West Nurseries Azalea Garden.
-Go to photo gallery to see new pictures of construction site.
-A big SHOUTOUT to Paramount Landscaping who excavated the site for us.
+The new boardwalk and memorial pet stone area is tucked behind the big holly tree on the green.

-Weekly volunteer work sessions has been changed for the season.
-We now meet every Thursday 12:00-4:00PM
+Our weekly volunteer work sessions have been changed for the season.
+We now meet every Thursday 8:30-12:00.

 on Facebook and keep up with all the "happenings" around the AKP